Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Spatially additive flows

-In the case of spatially additive flows, we can write down alternative expressions for the edge invariant $F(U_{\mathrm{edge}})$ and the bulk invariant $M(\{U(t)\})$ that are based on a non-overlapping geometry.
+A nice property of spatially additive flows is that we can write down alternative expressions for the edge invariant $F(U_{\mathrm{edge}})$ and the bulk invariant $M(\{U(t)\})$ that are based on a non-overlapping geometry.
 In particular, the formula for $F(U_{\mathrm{edge}})$ is

 where $I,J$ are two adjacent, \emph{non-overlapping} intervals.
 Likewise, the formula for $M(\{U(t)\})$ is